jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 So if we aren't doing a lot of hand-holding...what the heck does a team that adopts the Heavy Weight approach do?

-The focus of the team has changed pretty significantly since we adopted the heavy weight approach.

 While we still send a lot of email, the focus used to be on emptying the inbox.
 If that was done, our team was doing a good job.

-Now it's a level deeper.
-We spend time each week analyzing support issues that are getting coming up again and again.
-These issues point to parts of our app that is confusing, or some way we failed to set proper expectations.
+The heavy weight approach now lets us branch out and attack big issues in more proactive ways than just answering a support email.

+Instead of answering the same question over and over again, we are trying to resolve confusion **before it starts**.

+Fixing these big issues lowers overall email volume, which gives our support team more time to spend with high-touch customers.
+It's this great self-feeding process.

 ## The Inbox is Only the Beginning

 This is sort of my new mantra.
 When you adopt the heavy weight approach, the inbox is only the beginning.

-Early on, when the company is small and fighting for each customer, the inbox is definitely the best way to get to know your users.

-But as you grow, the heavy weight approach lets you branch out and start attacking big issues in more proactive ways than just answering a support request.
-Instead of answering the same question over and over again, we are trying to resolve confusion **before it starts**.

-Fixing these big issues lowers overall email volume, which gives our support team more time to spend with high-touch customers.
-It's this great self-feeding process.

-I feel like no presentation from me would be complete without introducing you to the characters that make all this possible.
+My team at Wistia is called Customer Happiness, not Customer Support.
+It's because we shouldn't just be limited to the inbox when it comes to helping our customers.

+Instead of just yammering on about it at a high level, I want to tell you more about what our team is up to.
 Our small support team is full of really smart, really talented people who improve our customer’s lives in so many ways.

 Let me introduce you to them and some of the projects they are working on.

 ## Max and Jordan pics